 Sovereign debt is how much a country's government owes.

 It means the same thing as national debt, country debt, or government debt because the word "sovereign" also means national government.
 It often refers to how much the country owes to outside creditors.
-This is why it is frequently used interchangeably with public debt.
+For that reason, it's often used interchangeably with public debt.

 How It's Measured

-The U.S. debt separates public debt from intragovernmental debt, which is debt owed by the Federal government to itself.
+The U.S. debt separates public debt from intragovernmental debt, which is debt owed by the federal government to itself.
 It does not include debt incurred by municipalities, states, and other non-national government bodies.
-That's because most states and cities aren't allowed to incur deficits.
+Most states and cities aren't allowed to incur deficits.